 When we decided to move to Canada, we knew it would be a significant change.
 Not only was it a new country, but we were starting from scratch – a new place to live, getting used to a new climate and culture, and so on.
 One of the biggest challenges was learning to live well on a tight budget.
 But with careful planning and frugal living, we managed to thrive in our new home!
-In this blog post, we’ll share what we did – and how you can apply these tips to your own life as a new immigrant in Canada.
+In this blog post, we’ll share what we did – how you can do frugal living in Canada and some financial tips as you start your journey as a newcomer.

 With the help and encouragement of my sisters, who are already living in Canada, my husband and I decided to pursue life as an immigrant here in Canada almost four years ago.
 It was a tough decision to leave our relatives, friends, and careers in the Philippines, but we wanted to give our children a chance to have a better future.
 The process of immigrating wasn’t easy, and it took more than a year before we could set foot on Canadian soil.
 We had to go through a lot of paperwork, not to mention the financial requirements.
 But we finally got our visas, landed in Toronto in 2018 and settled in New Brunswick with our family.